guymcmanusgithub/star-wars-vote/README.md

 # star-wars-vote
-An app to vote on your favorite star wars movie
+An app to vote on your favorite star wars movie and see the total votes cast.